Skip to main content

 Do I need to buy a new license?

 No. Your existing IISpeed license transfers to mod_pagespeed 1.1 at no cost.
-Email info@we-amp.com with your license key and we'll send your new license within one business day.
+Email info@we-amp.com with your license key and we'll send your new license — license transfers are handled manually, usually within a business day or two.

 Will my IISpeed configuration still work?